daidahao/Database-Principles-Notes/midterm.md

 ### `PRIMARY KEY`
 `PRIMARY KEY` indicates two things:

-1. The value is mandatory (the additional NOT NULL doesn't hurt but is redundant).
+1. The value is mandatory (the additional `NOT NULL` doesn't hurt but is redundant).
 2. The values are unique (no duplicates allowed in the column).

 ### `UNIQUE`

-With many products data **is** case sensitive and different capitalizaUon means different values that wouldn't violate a uniqueness constraint.
+With many products data **is** case sensitive and different capitalization means different values that wouldn't violate a uniqueness constraint.
 You **must** standardize case. eg. Oracle, PostgreSQL and DB2.

 ### Referential Integrity